reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 ### Splitting Words

 So what if you want to split the lines from this file into words and eliminate duplicates?
-Let us see how this can be done using Stream API.

 #### Example 7

+Let us look at a simple example to understand how this can be done using Stream API:

 ```java
 try (Stream<String> lines = Files